-Moraine Park Technical College has reallocated a portion of its Non-Traditional Occupations (NTO) grant to be used to benefit high school classrooms and encourage students to explore non-traditional career options.
+Moraine Park Technical College has distributed over $8,000 in its third round Non-Traditional Occupations (NTO) grants.
+Last spring, the College started this initiative to benefit high school classrooms and encourage students to explore non-traditional career options.
 Non-traditional occupations are defined as careers that currently employ 25% or less of one gender.

-Students who participate in dual credit classes also have the opportunity of earning college credit.
-High schools within Moraine Park’s district are eligible to participate in this grant program.
+High schools within Moraine Park’s district are eligible to participate in the grant program.
 Currently, partnerships are being formed to help influence the NTO exploration of skilled trade, health care, and early childhood occupations.

-Moraine Park’s district schools that are interested in exploring dual credit options should connect with the K-12 Department at firstname.lastname@example.org.
+Moraine Park’s district schools interested in exploring dual credit options should connect with the K-12 Department at firstname.lastname@example.org.